InterceptorOfSquirt/BRAZIL-AUTO-EPG/README.md

 # What is this???

-Here you can download EPG for US and UK channels collected from the site tvpassport.com
+Here you can download EPG for Brazil channels collected from the site mi.tv

 # How to use?